kgradowska/FilmsApp/README.md

 ## Things done
 All things which are done up to now:
-- creating an activity, fragments, view models and layouts
+- implementing MVVM architecture (creating an activity, fragments, view models and layouts)
 - usage of View Binding
 - splitting code into packages: data, domain and presentation
 - using recycler view to show movies